maverick126/Deploy-SQS/README.md

 }
 ```

+ Commit and push the change to *master* branch to trigger the action

 - **runid** - SQS app build Github runid.
 You can get this in the Github Actions of the SQS build workflow
 - **vmhost** - Azure VM host target to deploy the binaries
 - **az_storage** - Azure storage account to hold the custom script